tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 </br>

-To save cookie correctly, create a regex lookup table to send requests to the corrisponding domains endpoint.
+To save cookies correctly, create a regex lookup table to send requests to the corresponding domain endpoints.

 <img src="https://github.com/user-attachments/assets/a7b54f23-18b5-4e54-ba80-216a06a51f2d" alt="Enable cross-domain tracking" />